mseri/snf-mcp/README.md

 ```

 # TODO
-- Debug why response is doubly-nested
+- Support response 202 in search results
 - Use pagination in the fetch